 Version control and collaboration with AWS CodeCommit

 Version control and collaboration were emphasized through AWS CodeCommit, a secure and scalable Git-based repository.
-Its seamless integration with other AWS services supports a continuous integration/continuous deployment (CI/CD) pipeline.
+Its seamless integration with other AWS services supports a CI/CD pipeline.

 Deployment Automation: AWS CodeDeploy and CodePipeline